arduino/ArduinoCore-samd/variants/MT_D11/README.md

 BTN   SS              *      *     | A15           RST |                             BOOT
                                     -------------------

-* Some pins can be used for more than one function.
-The same port pin number printed on the board is also used in Arduino (without the 'A') for all of the supported functions (ie: digitalRead(), analogRead(), analogWrite(), attachInterrupt(), etc.).
+* Most pins can be used for more than one function.
+When using PIN_MAP_STANDARD, the port pin number printed on the board is also used in Arduino (but without the 'A') for all of the supported functions (ie: digitalRead(), analogRead(), analogWrite(), etc.).
+When using PIN_MAP_COMPACT, the Arduino numbering is sequential starting from 0 at the top left pin (A2).
+PIN_MAP_COMPACT uses less RAM.
+* When USB CDC is enabled, Serial refers to SerialUSB, otherwise it refers to Serial1.
+* Leave pin A30 floating (or use external pullup) during reset.
 * Tone available on TC2.
 DO NOT connect voltages higher than 3.3V!
 ```